jfpettit/old_jfpettit.github.io_old/_drafts/2019-10-30-diving-deep-into-policy-gradients.md

 tags: long-post reinforcement-learning
 ---

 In this post, we'll do a deep dive into the policy gradient theorem and the REINFORCE policy gradient algorithm.
-An implementation of the algorithm will also be shared in a [Colab](https://colab.research.google.com/) notebook and parts of it will be discussed here.
-This will be post 1 of $$N$$, where I do a deep dive into some theory behind an RL algorithm.
+I'll be assuming familiarity with at least the basics of RL.
+If you need a refresher, I have a blog post on this [here](https://jfpettit.github.io/blog/2019/11/03/fundamentals-of-reinforcement-learning).
+We'll cover the math behind REINFORCE and will write some code to train a REINFORCE agent.

+{: class="table-of-content"}
+* TOC
+{:toc}

 # What are policy gradients